 While getting around Tokyo may not be intuitive at first, once you get used to it you may wonder how you ever got around without trains and buses.
 While it might seem that a car would be more convenient at first, you will soon learn that due to parking and traffic, public transportation is by far cheaper, easier and more convenient.
 The public transport system, including trains, subways, and buses, in Japan, is highly developed and offers timely and reliable transportation within the major cities.

 Below are guides with useful information about getting around Tokyo, long distance travel, prepaid fare system, catching taxis and more.

 In Japan–historically–companies, governments, and schools have been very strict about employees, staff, and students arriving on time for work or school.
-When so much of the population relies on public transportation, especially the railway system, any delay can impact…Read more
+When so much of the population—in large cities such as Tokyo—relies on public transportation, especially the railway system, any delay can impact…Read more

 The JR Yamanote Line is an important railway line supporting Tokyo's huge transport networks, circling the center of the city and connecting the main transport routes.
 Government offices, business districts and commercial areas are concentrated inside and along the Yamanote Line.
 As a loop line, th…Read more

 Japan has a very modern and efficient train system that is quite easy to navigate, even if you don't speak Japanese.
 That said, if you have to make a couple of transfers between your apartment in Roppongi and your office near Hanzomon station, you can probably attest to the need to plan your route…Read more

 Cycling in Tokyo reveals a side of the city most never see.
 Unchanged neighborhoods, hidden temples, quaint family run stores, and parks and museums galore can be visited far easier on two wheels than by train or even car.
 So, whether you are riding a top of the range imported model or a single-gea…Read more